anandanand84/technicalindicators/README.md

 npm run cover
 ```

-## Adding new indicators.
+## Adding new indicators

-1. Add tests for the indicator.
-Make it pass.
-It would be better if a sample of the stockcharts excel is used for the test case.
+1. Add tests for the indicator and make them pass.
+   (It would be better if a sample of the stockcharts excel is used for the test case.)
-1. Add the indicator to the index.js
+1. Add the indicator to the `index.js` and `src/index.ts`
-1. Run `npm run build` so it adds the indicator to the browser.js
+1. Run build scripts: `npm run build-lib && npm run generateDts && npm run start`
-1. Add it to read me, with the link to the tonicdev url containing the sample.
+1. Add it to `README.md`, with the link to the runkit url containing the sample.
-1. Add indicator it to keywords in package.json and bower.json
+1. Add indicator it to keywords in `package.json` and `bower.json`
-1. Send a pull request.
+1. Send a Pull Request.

 ## Verify Documentation